TDS on Mutual Fund Dividend Income – Section 194K

 Summary of Section 194K

-- Rate of TDS shall be 10% (Ten percent)
+- The rate of TDS shall be 10% (Ten percent)

-- Tax to be deducted at the time of credit or payment of amount of dividend or income* to the account of payee (share /unit holder) by any mode, whichever is earlier.
+- Tax is to be deducted at the time of credit or payment of the amount of dividend or income* to the account of the payee (share /unit holder) by any mode, whichever is earlier.

-- [email protected]% is subject to annual threshold limit of income or dividend
+- TDS@10% is subject to an annual threshold limit of income or dividend

-- Tax of 10% limited to dividend on Mutual fund
+- Tax of 10% limited to dividends on Mutual fund